 Your personality type will also probably play a role.

 Some people learn well on their own in a relatively isolated environment, while others struggle with it.

 Physically meeting and talking with people is how social learners work best, so you do need to be aware of your learning style.

 Having said that, technologies now being used at online universities including live webinars, video link downloads and a range of other multimedia technologies produce an experience much closer to actually being in the room.

-The course costs for most degree programs online are surprisingly not too different from on campus degrees.
+The course costs for most degree programs are generally cheaper than on-campus degrees.

 Whatever the fees, the importance of being fully aware of the costs of your online degree before you start, goes without saying.